FAQs

 • A new paediatric assessment unit which will provide additional capacity for day presentations and short stay admissions

-• A specialist rehabilitation unit for a range of conditions including stroke, orthopaedics, brain and spine injuries
+• A specialist rehabilitation unit for a range of conditions including stroke, orthopaedics, brain and spinal injuries

 • Expanded outpatient departments for follow up and management of admitted and non-admitted services

-• Helipad on top of the new building with direct access to ICU and ED.
+• Helipad on top of the new building with close access to ICU and ED.

-Consultation with clinicians occured during the preparation of a Clinical Services Plan and subsequent Master Plan which outlined the challenges and opportunities in the current hospital system and what could be done to address the issues.
+Consultation with clinicians occurred during the preparation of a Clinical Services Plan and subsequent Master Plan which outlined the challenges and opportunities in the current hospital system and what could be done to address the issues.
 The new and expanded hospital will meet the needs of the Shoalhaven region both now and into the future.
+During planning, extensive consultation was undertaken with the local community and feedback sought on the development proposal.

 The new building will be seven storeys.
 It has been designed in a way that it will step up towards the north of the site, in order to ensure a lower scale building adjacent to the park.